-Our group is for the young at heart who have fond memories of the sixties and early seventies, especially in relation to music and fashion.
-We go to periodic outings and concerts and anyone interested in being put on the mailing list for such events should contact Trish by clicking on the bird icon to send a message.
+This group is for all those who have fond memories of the sixties/early seventies and/or wish to learn more about those times.
+We have periodic outings to concerts, exhibitions and other social events related to those times.
+Anyone interested in being put on the mailing list for such events should contact Trish by clicking on the bird icon to send a message.

 Some of the events during our first year are listed below and this should give U3A members a taster of what is yet to come.
 Many of these events have been complemented with my own photos.

 On 1st October 2017 we went to Mill Hill and visited the grave of Billy Fury.
 Some of you may remember that he had a string of hit songs in the early to mid sixties before the Beatles took over the decade by storm.
 We then attended a nearby memorial get-together where we had dancing, raffles, tea and cakes.
 It was altogether a very enjoyable day out.